Ok, so you planned and booked a vacation to Costa Rica. By now you should have your bucket list on everywhere in Costa Rica you want to visit.

-Always tip for your bartender.
 I think this is just a rule of thumb and should always be listened to.

 Especially if you want to get your drinks fast and have them be stronger.

-I would normally leave $1 per drink as a tip, somewhat similar to the US.
+Normally leave $1 per drink as a tip, somewhat similar to the US.
 This ensures that the bartender will be your friend, which is always a good thing.

 There are different kinds of taxis and transportation in Costa Rica.
 Legal Taxis, Illegal Taxis, and thankfully Uber is becoming more and more popular.

 When taking a “legal” taxi or transport you will most likely notice a tax and even a service charge on the bill.
 If you book any transportation ahead of time or airport transports they will be legal.

 I was raised to always leave money behind for the housekeeper/maid.

 No matter where in the world I travel to when I check out of a hotel, airbnb or homestay I always leave a little something behind for the housekeeper.

 You don’t need to go above and beyond, but a few dollars goes a long way.

 Your housekeeper in Costa Rica is probably earning somewhere around $400 a month for their total income.